Will CBD oil Get me high?

 One of the types of CBD products out there is Full Spectrum CBD.
 These products contain up to 0.3% THC.
 Such a small amount of THC is not supposed to cause "high" feelings.
 There have also been studies done that There are broad-spectrum products that have all the cannabinoids except for the THC if you are still worried about the THC.

-Let's review our question, "If I take CBD, will I get high?" the answer is kind of, but that depends on the dosage amount of CBD.
+Let's review our question, "If I take CBD oil, will it make me high?" the answer is kind of, but that depends on the dosage amount of CBD.
 Higher doses of CBD oil may produce more noticeable effects, but it is still unlikely to produce a high sensation.
 The effects of CBD generally include the following:

 As with any supplement, starting with a lower dose and gradually increasing it as needed is important.
 People may try to increase their dosage of CBD to feel stronger effects, but this may not be a good idea.
-It is possible to take too much CBD.
-Taking too much could cause some of these CBD side effects:
+Taking too much CBD at one time shouldn't be a worry, but just in case you do, here are the side effects:

 - drowsiness and other changes in alertness